aasiflm10/Solana-play/README.md

 ##  Features

-<code>❯Explore the following features in Solana-Play :
+Explore the following features in Solana-Play :
 - Show Balance: View the SOL balance of your connected wallet.
 - Airdrop SOL: Request an airdrop of SOL tokens to your devnet wallet for testing.
 - Send SOL: Transfer SOL tokens to another wallet address.
-- Sign Message : Sign a message using Solana wallet. </code>
+- Sign Message : Sign a message using Solana wallet.
 ---

 ##  Repository Structure